 “In 1958, Congress created NASA.
 Booz Allen has been deeply involved with the space agency as organizational and technical consultants ever since.”

 Based on its experience in missile work, Booz Allen found itself in the thick of the American response to Sputnik.
-A director with the Army Ballistic Missile Agency had been trying to get a spacecraft into orbit.
+Legendary rocket scientist Wernher von Braun, then technical director of the Army Ballistic Missile Agency, had been trying to get a spacecraft into orbit.
 He had the technology but not the budget.
 He called Booz Allen to ask for help justifying the budget, and the U.S. missile program was soon on a fast track.
 In 1958, Congress created NASA.
 Booz Allen has been deeply involved with the space agency as organizational and technical consultants ever since.